xirdev/xsdk/README.md

 SimpleWebRTC
 ----

+(Currently broken for beta - will fix shortly)

 We have recently added a SimpleWebRTC demo to this repo.
 The demo is based on the SimpleWebRTC example supplied by &yet, but has some slight alterations to make it work with our own signalling.
 Please do give this a try and let us know what improvements your would like.

 The SimpleWebRTC library passes a room name between peers.
 XirSys requires that the room already exists, so we instead pass the user token internally.
 When running the demo, make sure to enter a room you know to exist in your account.